-Suspicious packages spotlight vast mail surveillance system
+Suspicious packages spotlight vast postal surveillance system

 Beyond names and addresses, exactly what data about mail is available and how it can be accessed and searched through the program isn’t publicly known.

-While an agency spokesperson declined to comment on its techniques—”in order to prevent attempts to compromise the effectiveness of our investigative methods”—they said in an email that the agency had a “targeted strategy of specialized technology screening protocols and employee training” in place, and said that postal inspectors have various tools at their disposal when potential dangerous mail is identified.
+While an agency spokesperson declined to comment on its techniques—”in order to prevent attempts to compromise the effectiveness of our investigative methods”—they say in an email that the agency had a “targeted strategy of specialized technology screening protocols and employee training” in place, and add that postal inspectors have various tools at their disposal when potentially dangerous mail is identified.

 Related: How does the Post Office screen for mail bombs?
 Humans and dogs are the first line of defense

-“The Postal Inspection Service has organized response teams nationwide for investigating suspicious parcels through our Dangerous Mail Investigations (DMI) Program,” the spokesperson wrote.
+“The Postal Inspection Service has organized response teams nationwide for investigating suspicious parcels through our Dangerous Mail Investigations (DMI) Program,” the spokesperson writes.
 “DMI Inspectors are trained to recognize the common characteristics of suspicious mail and are highly proficient in the use of state-of-the-art equipment to include portable X-ray machines.”

 A separate system is used by the USPS intended to track mail that may pose a biological or chemical threat was established after postal anthrax attacks killed five people in 2001.
 The agency didn’t publicly acknowledge its existence until 2013, when the FBI described its investigation into ricin-laced letters sent to President Barack Obama and New York City mayor Michael Bloomberg.
 (The FBI said that the program was used to narrow its investigation to the actress Shannon Richardson, who was sentenced to 18 years in prison.)